JkmAS/CompassDirectoryBrowser/README.md

 Compass allows you to browse only the files in the current directory and subdirectories.
-But there is no 100% guarantee that the attacker finds a bug in the application, and enables browsing other directories.
+But there is no 100% guarantee that the attacker finds a bug in the application and enables browsing other directories.

 Version
 ------